The competition for jobs is fierce. What you do now to begin preparing for a successful career does matter.

-The University of Indianapolis, in partnership with USA Funds, is excited to announce a program designed to match students with jobs.
+The University of Indianapolis, in partnership with Strada Education Network, is excited to announce a program designed to match students with jobs.
 Real jobs.
 Real, paying jobs.
 Jobs that matter while you are a full-time student.
 Jobs that will put you way ahead of your competition when you enter the workforce full time.

 UIndy’s Professional Edge Fellowship Program offers you the opportunity to:

 - Work part-time in a position related to your field of study

 - Earn more than $10 per hour for up to 20 hours per week throughout your college career

 This is not an internship!
 This is real world, long-term work experience which will help you learn technical skills and develop ‘soft skills,’ too.